Skip to content

 run: mkdocs build --strict

-The --strict flag treats warnings as errors — if any warning occurs during the build, the pipeline fails and deployment stops.
-This makes documentation quality enforceable at the repository level rather than dependent on manual review.
+The --strict flag treats warnings as errors.
+If any warning occurs during the build, the pipeline fails and deployment stops.
+This makes documentation quality enforceable at the repository level, independent of whether a reviewer happened to catch an issue during PR review.

-If any check fails, the pipeline halts and a failed status appears on the Pull Request.
+If any check fails, the pipeline halts.
 The pipeline resumes only after the issue is corrected and a new commit is pushed.

 Open PR → Pipeline runs → Preview URL generated → Reviewers check rendered site